Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Localized Audio Visual DeepFake Dataset

-where $\Delta S(\tau_{i})$ is the sentiment difference with the replacement $\tau_{i}$ and $M$ is the maximum number of replacements in the transcript.
+where $\Delta S(\tau_{i})$ is the difference in sentiment score of the original and modified transcripts when utilizing the replacement $\tau_{i}$ and $M$ is the maximum number of replacements.

-There is up to 1 replacement for videos shorter than 10 seconds; otherwise, there are up to 2 replacements.
-Figure~\ref{fig:data_distribution}~(a) illustrates the change in sentiment distribution after the manipulations and Figure~\ref{fig:data_distribution}~(b) presents the histogram of $|\Delta S|$, suggesting that the sentiment of most transcripts was successfully changed.
+There is up to 1 replacement for videos shorter than 10 seconds; otherwise, there can be a maximum of 2 replacements.
+The shift in sentiment distribution following the manipulations is visualized in Figure~\ref{fig:data_distribution}~(a), while the histogram of $|\Delta S|$ indicating that the sentiment of most transcripts has been successfully changed, is shown in Figure~\ref{fig:data_distribution}~(b).